Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Introduction

 \section{Introduction}

-Task planning enables autonomous robots to execute complex, multi-step operations under resource constraints by selecting and sequencing high-level actions.
+Task planning enables autonomous robots to execute complex, multi-step operations under resource constraints by selecting and sequencing actions.
 When coupled with motion planning, it determines \emph{how} and \emph{when} to act amid environmental dynamics and hardware limits.
 In single-robot settings, learning- and optimisation-based approaches (e.g., ANFIS, GA, RL) improve allocation and ordering under uncertainty \cite{TEJER2024107300}.
-In multi-robot systems, continuous coordination, collision constraints, and shared resources make scheduling more challenging.
-Recent methods jointly encode geometric feasibility and semantic context for collision-free execution \cite{FATEMIANARAKI2023102770,9681247}.
-Electric-vehicle (EV) battery disassembly is a demanding, safety-critical domain: tasks are sequential and tightly coupled (e.g., cable/busbar removal, service plug operations, cell extraction), fixtures and tolerances are strict, and the workspace is cluttered and dynamic \cite{WEGENER2014155,Wang2023ABatReSimAC}.
-Efficient execution, therefore, hinges on an integrated view of \emph{what} to plan (symbolic reasoning and allocation) and \emph{how} to execute (geometrically feasible, collision-safe motions) with the ability to adapt online.
+In multi-robot systems, continuous coordination, collision constraints, and shared resources make scheduling substantially more challenging.
+Electric-vehicle (EV) battery disassembly is an especially demanding, safety-critical domain where tasks are sequential and tightly coupled, fixtures and tolerances are strict, and the workspace is cluttered and dynamic \cite{WEGENER2014155,Wang2023ABatReSimAC}.
+In practice, the main difficulty is not merely combining task planning and motion planning, but making them operate reliably under perception noise, dual-arm coordination complexity, dynamic obstacles, and simultaneous task-level and geometric constraints.

-This work presents a four-layer planning architecture for coordinated multi-robot operation in dynamic environments (Fig.~\ref{fig:TAMP_overview}).
-The framework comprises high-level task planning (detecting and localising target objects, and sequencing by priority), low-level task planning (, accessibility, and tool compatibility with cross-robot allocation), high-level motion planning (trajectories consistent with task and spatio-temporal constraints), and low-level motion planning (online updates, collision avoidance, and replanning).
-Stereo vision with depth cameras integrated with YOLOv8, maintains a 3D OctoMap that imposes spatial constraints on planning.
-A MoveIt~\cite{DBLP:journals/corr/ColemanSCC14}/FCL (Flexible Collision Library)~\cite{6225337} digital twin predicts collisions before execution, while a complementary vision-based module reacts during execution; together they prevent both environment and self-collisions.
-In EV battery disassembly, the architecture improves safety and efficiency by continuously adjusting sequences and trajectories to environmental feedback, enabling robust dual-robot cooperation with better time, resource, and reliability performance.
+This work presents a perception-driven TAMP architecture for coordinated multi-robot operation in dynamic environments (Fig.~\ref{fig:TAMP_overview}).
+Perception serves as the entry point to the pipeline and feeds four planning and execution layers: task decomposition, task allocation, offline predictive motion planning, and online reactive execution.
+Stereo RGB-D sensing with YOLOv8 provides object identities and poses; the task layer enforces precedence, accessibility, and tool-compatibility constraints.
+The motion layer combines a MoveIt~\cite{DBLP:journals/corr/ColemanSCC14}/FCL~\cite{6225337} digital twin for predictive collision checking with a reactive avoidance module during execution.
+In EV battery disassembly, this closed-loop architecture continuously updates both sequences and trajectories from scene feedback, enabling robust dual-robot cooperation rather than a fixed open-loop pipeline.